-Sway and Slide: The Power and Consistency Killers
+Understanding Sway and Slide: Golf’s Power and Consistency Killer

 A great way to correct Sway and Slide through exercising is by improving your lower body stability.
+Incorporating dedicated hip stability exercises for sway and slide is a foundational step in this process.
 You’ll want to focus on exercises that promote hip strength.
 Here’s a simple exercise you can do with a resistance band at home or at the gym.
 It’s called the X-Walk.
 This is a great exercise to strengthen the glute muscles which are key lower body stabilizers.
+For even more targeted stability training, the single leg deadlift exercise is another excellent option that specifically targets these same stabilizing muscles while mimicking golf movement patterns.

 – Set-up in golf posture.
 Make sure your spine is as straight as possible.
 Setting up with a straight spine makes it easier to create separation and turn the upper body freely.
 If you need practice getting into a straighter golf posture, give this exercise a try.